 - Software Update and Settings: Azure AppService, Azure SQL Database and Azure Storage Account (especially blob storage)

-- Nobody working at UpSlide except IT C-Levels have the owner (full) rights on our subscription.
+- Only C-suite IT employees at UpSlide have owner (full) permissions to our subscription.

-- The IT Team have rights on resource creation and management.
+- The IT Team has rights on resource creation and management.
 Delete locks are in place to ensure that nothing is deleted due to human error.

-- The Accounting team only have billing admin rights to manage costs.
+- The Accounting team only has billing admin rights to manage costs.

-All secrets needed to access our automated releases pipelines (such as SAS Keys to upload to our blob storages, SQL DB Credentials, Certificates passwords) are stored in Azure Key Vaults.
+All secrets needed to access our automated releases pipelines (such as SAS Keys to upload to our blob storage, SQL DB Credentials, and Certificates passwords) are stored in Azure Key Vaults.

-How we ensure that our Azure Resources themselves are secured
+How do we ensure that our Azure Resources themselves are secured?

-It’s essential to understand that since we rely on Platform as a service (PaaS) solutions, this part won’t cover the “system” part of the security such as software updates since this is handled by Azure natively (more details here or here).
+Please note that because we rely on Platform as a service (PaaS) solutions, this section will not cover the "system" topic of the security, such as software updates, because this is handled natively by Azure (more details here or here).

-UpSlide infrastructure doesn't rely on any IaaS (VM / Containers) services that need manual patching.
+UpSlide infrastructure does not rely on any IaaS (VM / Containers) services, which may require manual patching.